 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with ADL's often correlates with higher quality rehabilitation.
+This tells you the percent of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Greenville, OH